Krazyrf/Krazyrf/README.md

 - Become a valuable person

-- Respect others, respect yourself, be grateful and learn
+- Respect others, respect yourself, be grateful and learning

 <br/>